mkbabb/qualtrics-overrides/README.md

 ![](assets/html.gif?raw=true "Example html usage")

-### JavaScript
+### JavaScript (TypeScript)

 Within [scripts](scripts/), housed are the custom scripts to be interpolated into the individual speedtest survey block.

+#### A Note on TypeScript

+Of important note is our usage of TypeScript throughout the entire codebase, rather than vanilla JavaScript: one must compile the `.ts` files down to native JavaScript code, and **only then** one may insert the generated `.js` files into Qualtrics.

+An important consequence of this is the usage of a call to `Qualtrics.SurveyEngine` being aliased to `qs`: this is done in an effort to reduce the number of `@ts-ignore` comments that must be used to circumvent the TypeScript compiler's complaints.

+Additionally, to prevent the TypeScript compiler from detecting namespace collisions, each `.ts` file **must** end in an `export` statement.

+#### `iframe` Communicado

 To facilitate communication between iframe and parent, we utilize the standard [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage); perfect for our purposes, as we control both content domains.

 Below is an example of how the custom JavaScript may be called and thereby used in Qualtrics.